LoyolaChicagoBooks/introcs-csharp/source/data/variables.rst

 Each piece of data in a C# program has a *type*.
 Several types have been introduced:
 ``int`` for integers, ``double`` for numbers allowing a fractional part, approximating more general real numbers.
-There are many other numeric types and also non-numeric types, but we can use ``int`` and ``double`` for examples now.
+There are many other numeric and non-numeric types, but we can use ``int`` and ``double`` for examples now.
 Data gets stored in computer memory.
 Specific locations in memory are associated with the type of data stored there and with a name to refer to it.